brickbots/PiFinder/docs/build_guide.md

 ![Back Piece](../images/build_guide/IMG_4702.jpeg)
 ![Back Piece](../images/build_guide/IMG_4703.jpeg)

+##### PiSugar
+You'll be using a wider back piece here (indicated with the `_ps` suffix) to move the camera outboard a bit to clear the camera.
+Once the back-plate is secured, make sure to plug the battery into the PiSugar board.
+The rest of the build proceeds normally.. just make sure to use the `_ps` shroud piece to allow access to the PiSugar switch.

 With the frame complete you can now mount the camera cell.
 Like the cell of most reflector telescopes this cell is held against 3 adjustable screws to control it's tilt.
 Start by inserting the 3 thumbscrews and screwing them almost all the way in.

 ![Camera Mounting](../images/build_guide/IMG_4709.jpeg)